-Plaintiff, in fact, asserts that no widebody jetliners crashed into the WTC and he makes those assertions in a document of which he is the original source and a document that constitutes the information, as that term was recently defined by the Supreme Court, upon which his causal claims were based.
+Plaintiff, in fact, asserts that DEW destroyed the WTC and she makes those assertions in a document of which she is the original source and a document that constitutes the information, as that term was recently defined by the U.S. Supreme Court, upon which here causal claims, that is to say, her claims concerning "what happened" (but not who did it), were based.
 This issue is misapprehended and misconstrued in the Memorandum Decision as exemplified by the following quotes from the Memorandum Decision: